 Botswana is a paradise for nature and wildlife lovers.
 Whether you are an adventurer or usual holidaymakers, visiting this country will surely give you the new experience that you can share with your family or friends.
-The country boasts Botswana safari experience with ample leisure activities as bonuses.
+The country boasts Botswana safari holidays experience with ample leisure activities as bonuses.
 The safaris present you different vibrant from the rough style of exploration to the luxury one.
-Besides Botswana safari, Botswana is famous because of its fantastic landscapes, culture, wildlife, diamonds, attractions, traditions, as well as the local delicacies.
+Besides Botswana safari holidays, Botswana is famous because of its fantastic landscapes, culture, wildlife, diamonds, attractions, traditions, as well as the local delicacies.

 It is not the usual place you visit on your Botswana holidays.
 You will attain the exclusive opportunity to see Africa in a much different perspective.
 The good thing about visiting Botswana is that it can show you the real Africa the way before the Europeans arrived.

 Facts and Figures

 Area: 581,730 km2 (224,610 sq mi)

 Population: 2.292 million (2017 est.)

 4.1% African traditional religion

 15.2% None/no religion